MBA with a Specialism in Strategy

 Meet Asif Gul, an online MBA graduate from Oman.

-The MBA with specialism in Strategic Planning programme covers various areas of business, which will arm you with the skills and knowledge you need to progress in your career.
+The MBA with specialism in Strategy programme covers various areas of business, which will arm you with the skills and knowledge you need to progress in your career.

 The programme comprises of seven mandatory courses, and four optional courses that focus on strategic planning techniques.
 Courses are assessed by a written examination and/or written coursework.
 Pass these and join our global network of EBS graduates and business professionals.